-Fenix Resources entered into a binding agreement with the Sinosteel Midwest Corporation (SMC) in October 2023, securing exclusive rights to mine and export up to ten million dry metric tonnes of high-grade iron ore from the Beebyn-W11 deposit.
+Fenix Resources entered into a binding agreement with the Sinosteel Midwest Corporation (SMC) in October 2023, securing exclusive rights to mine and export up to ten million dry tonnes of high-grade iron ore from the Beebyn-W11 deposit.

 A feasibility study completed in July 2024 outlined a life of mine of 6.7 years, with an investment of approximately A$22.9m ($15.1m).
-The project anticipates an annual production rate of 1.5 million tonnes per annum.

 Project location

-The Beebyn-W11 deposit lies within the Beebyn area (M 51/869-I) in the greater Weld Range.
-The site is 508km from Port Geraldton, in Western Australia’s mid-west, and 20km from Fenix Resources’ existing Iron Ridge operations.
+The site is 508km from Port Geraldton, in WA’s Mid West region, and 20km from Fenix Resources’ existing Iron Ridge operations.

 Geology and mineralisation